 I also think, and some of the reports I read bear this out, that a lot of people didn’t so much vote for Donald Trump as against Hillary Clinton.

-I was one of those voters.
-There.
-I admitted it.
+I know more than one of those voters.

 I was totally undecided right until I was coloring in the little box on the ballot next to Trump’s name.
 If I had voted my conscience, I’d have voted for Libertarian candidate Gary Johnson.